-Here are important tips for keeping your child safe when they travel in something other than a car or truck.
+Here are important tips for keeping your child safe when they travel in something other than a car, truck, van or SUV.

 Riding in a school bus

-- Many school buses do not have seatbelts.
-However, they are designed to protect children by using “passive protection”.
+- Many school buses do not have seat belts and are instead designed to protect children by using “passive protection”.
 High seat backs create a cushioned compartment to contain the passengers if the bus stops suddenly or is involved in a collision, particularly in a front- or rear-end crash.
 The high seat back absorbs the impact of a child who is thrown forward or backward.

 - Children are rarely injured while riding in a school bus in Canada.
 Children are at much higher risk of being struck by a car before they get on a school bus or after they get off a school bus than they are as a passenger.

-- For infants, toddlers and preschoolers on school buses, Transport Canada recommends that they be properly restrained in the right car seat for their height and weight.
-The school bus must have lower anchorage systems in place and tether straps for those car seats that require them.
+- Transport Canada recommends that infants, toddlers and preschoolers who weigh less than 18 kg (40 pounds) be properly restrained on school buses in the right car seat or school bus restraint system for their weight and height.
+In order to use a standard car seat, the school bus must have lower anchorage systems in place and tether anchors for car seats that require them.
 School buses manufactured after March 2007 will have a minimum number of these anchorage systems available.

 - The Canadian Motor Vehicle Safety Standards permits only 3-point lap and shoulder belts, which need to meet requirements similar to seat belts in other vehicles.
-As of Sept.1, 2020, a school bus equipped with seat belts must meet the technical requirements for installation under the Motor Vehicle Safety Regulations and cannot be equipped with lap belts only.
+As of Sept.1, 2020, new school buses equipped with seat belts must meet the technical requirements for installation under the Motor Vehicle Safety Regulations and cannot be equipped with lap belts only.

 Riding in an airplane

 - Some airlines allow children under the age of two to ride for free on the airplane.
-In these cases, the child must ride on the parent’s lap.
+In these cases, the child must ride on the caregiver’s lap.

-- Booster seats cannot be used on airplanes because they require a lap and shoulder belt and airplane seats do not have shoulder belts.
+- Booster seats cannot be used on an airplane because they require a lap and shoulder belt and airplane seats do not have shoulder belts.

-- Currently in Canada, there are no requirements for taxi companies to supply car seats for child passengers and very few companies offer them.
+- Currently in Canada, very few taxi and ride-share companies supply car seats and booster seats.